As a patient, you should expect to maintain rights regarding your health information and care.

-You have the right to make complaints when you are not happy with the care you received from The Nebraska Medical Center.
+You have the right to make complaints when you are not happy with the care you received from Nebraska Medicine.
 We would like you to first speak with the staff involved.
 You may also speak with the lead or manager of the area.
 If you are not satisfied, please contact the Patient Relations Department at 402-559-8158.
 You have the right to make an additional complaint if further help is needed.
 The following groups will hear your concerns:

 - Nebraska Consumer Protection Line: 800-727-6432